 Some states classify wrongful death compensation as both punitive damages and personal injury damages, while others will award all wrongful death compensation as punitive damages.

-Mesothelioma Workers’ Compensation and Taxes
+Is Mesothelioma Workers’ Compensation Taxable?

 Mesothelioma Settlement Compensation Tax Variables

-Compensation and State Income Tax
+Compensation and Income Tax

 For example, 43 states require residents to pay personal income tax, but the remaining seven do not.
-Local laws can also affect how much (if any) income tax must be paid to the city, town, or county in which someone lives.
+Local laws can also affect how much income tax must be paid to the city, town, or county in which someone lives.